COVID-19 Rapid Test

 WHAT IS THE COVID-19 RAPID TEST?

 While there are a few COVID-19 rapid tests in development by multiple companies, the Sofia 2 SARS Antigen FIA — from Quidel — has received emergency use authorization (EUA) from the FDA.
-This means it is safe to be used in certain circumstances, and is the reason People First Urgent Care has made it available at each of our 4 convenient urgent care locations throughout Orange County.
+This means it is safe to be used in certain circumstances, and is the reason People First Urgent Care has made it available at each of our 4 convenient urgent care locations throughout Shelby County.
 The rapid test is also available for businesses to test employees at our clinics.

 This touchscreen point-of-care system rapidly analyzes nasal swab samples from patients who are suspected to have COVID-19; producing results in as little as 15 minutes.
 For context, the current COVID-19 swab tests can sometimes take days to produce results.